High-speed rail in Canada

-Several plans have been proposed for high-speed rail in Canada, the only G7 country that does not have any high-speed rail.
+Several plans have been proposed for high-speed rail in Canada, the only G7 country that does not have any high-speed/higher-speed rail lines.
 In the press and popular discussion, there have been two routes frequently proposed as suitable for a high-speed rail corridor: Edmonton to Calgary via Red Deer and Windsor to Quebec City via London, Kitchener-Waterloo, Toronto, Ottawa and Montreal.

-Other proposed routes include international high-speed rail link between Montreal and Boston or New York City discussed by regional leaders, though little progress has been made; if this link is ever built, it will be the first time high-speed rail crosses international borders outside Europe.
+Other proposed routes include international high-speed rail links between Montreal and Boston or New York City discussed by regional leaders, though little progress has been made.
 On April 10, 2008, an advocacy group, High Speed Rail Canada, was formed to promote and educate Canadians on the benefits of high-speed rail in Canada.

+On February 19, 2025, the government announced a high-speed rail project in the Toronto–Quebec City corridor with speeds up to 300 km/h.
+The name of this service will be Alto.

 Early high-speed rail in Canada

-CN Rail created some early hopes with the UAC TurboTrain, in its Toronto–Montreal route during the 1960s.
-The TurboTrain was a true HST, achieving speeds as high as 125 mph in regular service.
-The Turbo went 140. mph in a speed run April 26, 1976 and may have attained even higher speeds in test runs in 1968–69.
+CN Rail created an initial high-speed rail project with the UAC TurboTrain, in its Toronto–Montreal route during the 1960s.
+The TurboTrain achieved speeds as high as 125 mph in regular service.
+The Turbo went 140. mph in a speed run April 26, 1976, and may have attained even higher speeds in test runs in 1968–1969.

 CN's, and later Via Rail's, TurboTrain service was marred with lengthy interruptions to address design problems and having to cope with poor track quality (accounted for by dual passenger-freight use).
 As such, the trains were operated at 100. mph.
-The TurboTrain featured the latest technology advances such as passive coach tilting, Talgo attachment for rigid coach articulation and gas turbine power.
+The TurboTrain featured the latest technology advances such as passive coach tilting, Talgo attachment for rigid coach articulation, and gas-turbine power.
 The units were plagued by technical and reliability issues and were ultimately retired by 1982.

 Beginning in the 1970s, a consortium of several companies started to study Bombardier Transportation's LRC, which was a more conventional approach to high-speed rail, in having separate cars and locomotives, rather than being an articulated train.
-Pulled by heavy conventional-technology diesel-electric locomotives designed for 125 mph normal operating speed and inspired by the British InterCity 125, it entered full-scale service in 1981 for Via Rail, linking cities in the Quebec City–Windsor Corridor, but at speeds never exceeding the 100. mph limit mandated by line signalling.
+Pulled by heavy conventional-technology diesel-electric locomotives designed for 125 mph normal operating speed, it entered full-scale service in 1981 for Via Rail, linking cities in the Quebec City–Windsor corridor, but at speeds never exceeding the 100. mph limit mandated by line signaling.
 It was the world's first active tilting train in commercial service.